wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 Locate and open the **./src/manifest/manifest.json**.

-Locate the property `$schema`.
-Change its value to **https://developer.microsoft.com/en-us/json-schemas/teams/v1.7/MicrosoftTeams.schema.json**

-Locate the property `manifestVersion`.
-Change its value to **1.7**.

 Locate the property `version`.
 Change its value to **1.0.0**.

 Locate the property `id`.
 Change its value to match the GUID of the Azure AD app that was created when creating the bot in the Azure portal.

 Locate the property `composeExtensions`.
 Add a new action command messaging extension to the collection of extensions registered with this Microsoft Teams app by updating the `composeExtensions` property the following JSON.
-This code will add our action command to the compose box and the action command in a message when it is installed.
+This code will add our action command to the compose box and the action command in a message when its installed.

 ```json
 "composeExtensions": [